Privacy Notice

 • Special Notices – We may use or disclose your PHI, as necessary, to contact you to remind you of your appointment.
 We may contact you by phone or other means to provide results from exams or tests and to provide information that describes or recommends treatment alternatives regarding your care.
 Also, we may contact you to provide information about health-related benefits and services offered by our office, for fund-raising activities, or with respect to a group health plan, to disclose information to the health plan sponsor.
 You will have the right to opt out of such special notices, and each such notice will include instructions for opting out.

 How else can we use or share your health information?
 We are allowed or required to share your information in other ways – usually in ways that contribute to the public good, such as public health and research.
 We have to meet many conditions in the law before we can share your information for these purposes.
-For more information see: www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html.
+For more information visit: www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html.

-• Help with public health and safety issues – We can share health information about you for certain situations such as: Preventing disease; Helping with product recalls; reporting adverse reactions to medications; reporting suspected abuse, neglect, or domestic violence; or, preventing or reducing a serious threat to anyone’s health or safety.
+• Help with public health and safety issues – We can share health information about you for certain situations such as: Preventing disease; helping with product recalls; reporting adverse reactions to medications; reporting suspected abuse, neglect, or domestic violence; or preventing or reducing a serious threat to anyone’s health or safety.

 • Do research – We can use or share your information for health research.